 2 – Have a Virtual Assistant

-Another job you should delegate to freelancers is the virtual assistant.
+Another task you should delegate to freelancers is virtual assistance.
 These workers are the unsung heroes of many successful entrepreneurs.
 They work in the shadows and while you barely know about someone’s assistant online, you can see the effectiveness of the person.
 Behind every great business owner stands a virtual assistant who is willing and ready to take their gloves off and get their hands dirty with any task.

 Sounds pretty awesome doesn’t it?